anegg0/gr0wing-hugo/content/posts/2013-03-10-urban-monks.md

 ---
 Thousands of people are evolving to become urban monks.

-I&#8217;m one of them, you might be one too.
+I'm one of them, you might be one too.

 &nbsp;